calebneuf/codestitch-helper/README.md

 - `codestitchHelper.openSection`: Opens a specific section in the editor.

 ## Planned Featured

-- [ ] Add project helper window to catch common mistakes with project
+- [ ] Add project helper window to catch common mistakes or improvements with project
-- [ ] Add a button to quickly jump to css file / line of a stitch
+- [X] Add a button to quickly jump to css file / line of a stitch

 ## License